ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 To retrieve an access token for the resource that the client wants to access, the client requests an access token from the authorization server.
-Before C can request the access token, C and AS must establish a secure communication channel.
-C must securely have obtained keying material to communicate with AS.
-Furthermore, C must verify that AS is authorized to provide access tokens (including authorization information) about RS to C.
+Before C can request the access token, C and AS MUST establish a secure communication channel.
+C MUST securely have obtained keying material to communicate with AS.
+Furthermore, C MUST verify that AS is authorized to provide access tokens (including authorization information) about RS to C.
- Also, AS must securely have obtained keying material for C, and obtained authorization rules approved by the resource owner (RO) concerning C and RS that relate to this keying material.
-C and AS must use their respective keying material for all exchanged messages.
+ Also, AS MUST securely have obtained keying material for C, and obtained authorization rules approved by the resource owner (RO) concerning C and RS that relate to this keying material.
+C and AS MUST use their respective keying material for all exchanged messages.
 How the security association between C and AS is bootstrapped is not part of this document.
 C and AS MUST ensure the confidentiality, integrity and authenticity of all exchanged messages.

 If C is constrained, C and AS should use DTLS to communicate with each other.
 But C and AS may also use other means to secure their communication, e.g., TLS.
-The used security protocol must confirm with the communication security requirements in Section 6.2 of {{I-D.ietf-ace-oauth-authz}}.
+The used security protocol MUST fulfill the communication security requirements in Section 6.2 of {{I-D.ietf-ace-oauth-authz}}.

 ## RawPublicKey Mode {#rpk-mode}